I want to retire

 What are my options?

-If you're in either the Employee Pension Plan (EPP) or the Pension Savings Plan (PSP) sections, you'll have lots of choice on what you can do with your Pension Pot.
+If you're in either the Employee Pension Plan (EPP) or the Pension Savings Plan (PSP) sections, you'll have options on what you can do with your Pension Pot.
 Some of the options are listed below, but you might have other choices when you come to retire.

-If you are a member of the William Hill Retirement Plan, you will have different options.
+If you are a member of the William Hill Retirement Plan, this will be different.
+Click to find out more.

 An annuity